 In this context, Jesus is speaking about a certain culture of people.
 A particular society and culture that existed around him at that time - one that insisted upon miracles and signs to indicate who should be followed.

-Jesus indicates that this "generation" - actually referring to the people or society - around him at the time - were not interested in having a change of heart.
+In this case, Jesus is referring to the people or society around him at the time who were not interested in having a change of heart.
 They were more interested in materialism.

 So they were seeking to see amazing miracles in order to prove that Jesus was the "messiah" they were waiting for.

-There have been so many sent by God throughout history.
-Consider for example John the Baptist, Jesus' teacher.
-John also had a teacher, his father, who was a priest.
-His father had a teacher.
+There have been so many of these messengers sent by God throughout history.
+Before Jesus, consider John the Baptist and John's many disciples.
+John also had a teacher, his father Zechariah, who also was a devoted servant of God and a priest.

-This succession goes all the way back to Solomon, Jonah, David, Jacob, Moses and Abraham, who all were teaching and passing on the same message from and about the Supreme Being.
+This succession of teachers extends all the way back to Solomon, David, Samuel, Eli, Jonah, Joshua, Moses, Jacob, Abraham and Noah and all their various followers who all were teaching and passing on the same message of the Supreme Being.

 The people of Nineveh, for example, heard Jonah's message about God and began to repent their ways and worship the Supreme Being.
 This was not due to some big miraculous sign but rather, simple preaching of Jonah as the Supreme Being had instructed Jonah to do:

 [God speaking to Jonah] "Go to the great city of Nineveh and preach against it, because its wickedness has come up before Me."
 (Jonah 1:2)Jesus is detailing in his statement that the people of Nineveh - who had been called "wicked" by God - repented their ways because Jonah's preaching convinced them to fast and pray to the Supreme Being: